Madison County's Estes 2A softball player of the year

 Wise Central senior Rachel Porchie was an all-state first-teamer as the utility player.

-The team is determined by an all-state committee comprising eight softball coaches, four from each region, and each group has its own committee.
-Only first-team all-region selections are eligible for selection to the all-state team.
+The team is determined by an all-state committee comprising eight softball coaches, four from each region, and two athletic directors/directors of student activities, one from each region.
+Each group has its own committee.

 Player of the Year